Back to Blog

 5. Square Appointments

-Best for: Businesses already in the Square ecosystem
+Best for: Solo businesses already in the Square ecosystem

-If you already use Square for point-of-sale, payments, or invoicing, Square Appointments is the natural choice.
-It integrates seamlessly with the rest of the Square platform, creating a unified system for bookings, payments, and customer management.
+If you already use Square for point-of-sale, Square Appointments is the natural choice: bookings, payments, and customer records in one system.

 What it does well: